Logarithmic regret in the dynamic and stochastic knapsack problem with equal rewards: Literature review: knapsack problems and approximations

 Alongside the static knapsack problems mentioned thus far there are several \emph{dynamic} models in which items arrive over time and their weight-reward pairs are revealed to the decision maker who irrevocably decides on inclusion in the knapsack as soon as each item arrives and without seeing the weights and/or the rewards of future items. \emph{Dynamic} and stochastic knapsack problems are widespread.
 For instance, if one assumes that the weights are all equal to one and that the rewards are random, then one recovers the multi-secretary problem \citep[see, e.g.][]{Cay:ET1875,Mos:SM1956,kleinberg2005multiple}.
-For this problem, \citet{ArlottoGurvich:WP2018} prove that if the reward distribution is discrete, then the regret is uniformly bounded in the number of items and the knapsack capacity.
-Similarly, if one assumes that the rewards are all equal to one and that the weights are random, then one finds a scheduling problem in which a decision maker seeks to find a maximum-cardinality subset of $n$ jobs with random durations that are processed by a fixed deadline on a single machine \citep[c.f.][]{LiptonTomkins:SODA1994,BaruahHaritsaSharma:1994}.
+For this problem, \citet{ArlottoGurvich:SSY2019} prove that if the reward distribution is discrete, then the regret is uniformly bounded in the number of items and the knapsack capacity.
+Similarly, if one assumes that the rewards are all equal to one and that the weights are random, then one finds an instance of the single-machine scheduling problem of \citet{BaruahHaritsaSharma:1994} that motivates this paper.
 Finally, when both the weights and the rewards are random, one recovers---among others---the sequential investment problems of \citet{DermanLiebermanRoss:OPRE1975} and \citet{Prastacos:MANSCI1983}, or the multi-secretary problem of \citet{Nakai:OPRE1986} which allows for an unknown number of applicants in each period.
 When both the weights and the rewards are random, few regret bounds are available.
 A notable exception is the work of \citet{Marchetti-SpaccamelaVercellis:MP1995} who prove a $O(\log^{3/2} n)$ regret bound when both the weights and the rewards are independent and uniformly distributed on the unit interval, and the knapsack capacity is proportional to the number of periods.
 For the same formulation, \citet{Lueker:JOFALG1998} improves \citeauthor{Marchetti-SpaccamelaVercellis:MP1995}'s result to $O(\log n)$ and shows that it is best possible.